 - Happy clients know I am on top of my schedule and doing my best to accommodate their needs.

-- It trains my clients to understand how precious an appointment with me is.
-As a result, I have few missed or last-minute cancellations.
+- It’s trained my clients to understand how precious an appointment with me is.
+As a result, I have few missed (no-show) appointments or last-minute cancellations.
 But when it happens, no problem!

 Often, when clients call last minute to cancel, they can be just as frustrated as we are.
 However, with a WAITLIST we can tell them, “No worries!
 I have someone to fill that time,” and the stress becomes minimal.
-If you haven’t considered an on-call waitlist or utilizing the language of a waitlist with your clients, I highly recommend you try this tool for minimizing downtime and building demand for your services.
+If you haven’t considered an ON-CALL WAITLIST or utilizing the language of one with your clients, I highly recommend you try this tool for minimizing downtime and building demand for your services.